NZ Trials Series Round 1: 2018 MSR Deadwood Safari

 There was very little between the top teams right through the day, with Scott Biggs and Smythe both scoring the same points on 24 of the 32 stages run, with them both clearing 19 without penalty.

 But in the end, it was Biggs who came out on top, with three more clear rounds.
 But Smythe had his own victory, winning the first speed section.
 Jarred Biggs took out the afternoon’s speed section, putting the big Chevs reputed 900+ horsepower to good use.

 Third place went to another Nitro Customs truck, Neville Mather and Richard Verner taking the final podium step.

 It was a great result for the Nitro Customs team, with a clean sweep of the podium, but it could have easily been a lot different, with Biggs very close to disaster.

-> “I broke a front axle,” said Biggs.
+“I broke a front axle,” he told us.
 “After the event, I pulled the front diff to discover five teeth missing off the crown wheel, lucky to finish, let alone get the win.”

-> Cowper was 4th, with Greg McDell 5th, both in Cowper trucks.
+Cowper was 4th, with Greg McDell 5th, both in Cowper trucks.

 In the lower powered C-Class field, Nathan Fogden won a very close scrap with Phil Conwell, with a result that would have put him in the top 10 of the top division.